miqbaltariq/SECP1513202420251/03/imannadhirahh/read.md

 ### 🏆 Achievements
 Here are some highlights from my journey so far:
-- 🥇 **First place in the Japanese Calligraphy competition** at the district level in Fukuoka.
+- 🥇 **First place in the Japanese Calligraphy competition** at the district level in Fukuoka, Japan.
 - 📜 **Participated in Kawad Kaki** for Malaysia's 61st Independence Day.
 - 🌟 **Participated in DidikTV** for the History subject on the topic of the Separation of Singapore.